-The temperature of the air from the vents fluctuates as the vehicle works to achieve the chosen cab temperature.
-When idling for short periods of time. switch the fan ON.
-Then turn OFF. recirculation.
-For vehicles with a sleeper, use the cab control to activate or deactivate the sleeper HVAC.
-Use the button inside the mode dial
+The temperature of the air from the vents will fluctuate as the vehicle works to achieve the chosen cab temperature.
+When idling for short periods of time, keep the fan ON and turn OFF recirculation.
+For vehicles with a sleeper, the cab control can be used to activate/deactivate the sleeper HVAC using the button inside the mode dial.